hmlongco/RxSwiftWidgets/README.md

 }
 ```

-By now things should be looking pretty familiar.
+Again, things should be looking pretty familiar.
 Our photo widget consists of an image widget placed directly over a label widget in a z-stack, used to let you visually stack elements on top of one another.

 The z-stack is constrained to the desired size using *height* and *width* modifiers, and is turned into a circle with the *cornerRadius* modifier.

 Note that the label widget is adjusting the size of the font used based on the size itself.
 That lets us use the same user-defined widget on both the list and detail screens.

-In RxSwiftWidgets, screens are composed of widgets that are composed of widgets that are composed of widgets...
+That's interface *composition*.

 The downside to interface composition?
 Practically speaking... none.

 RxSwiftWidgets are highly performant and non-resource intensive.
 As with SwiftUI, widget/view "definitions" are typically struct-based value types, and many of the modifiers are little more than key path-based assignments.

+Generating the actual corresponding UIViews *is* more resource intensive, true, but those views need to be created anyway, regardless of whether or not you use RxSwiftWidgets, build them manually, or generate them from Storyboards.

 The upside?
 Well, unlike using Storyboards and NIBs and binding them to UIViewControllers and UIViews with dozens of IBOUtlets, this approach actively *encourages* breaking your interface down in small, individual, easily understood and easily testable interface elements.